shriram1998/mlpractical/notes/mlp_cluster_quick_start_up.md

     1. To send data from a local machine to the cluster: ```rsync -ua --progress <local_path_of_data_to_transfer> <studentID>@mlp.inf.ed.ac.uk:/home/<studentID>/path/to/folder```
     2. To receive data from the cluster to your local machine ```rsync -ua --progress <studentID>@mlp.inf.ed.ac.uk:/home/<studentID>/path/to/folder <local_path_of_data_to_transfer> ```

+## Running an experiment
+To run a default image classification experiment using the template models provided:
+1. Sign into the cluster using ssh sxxxxxxx@mlp1.inf.ed.ac.uk
+2. Activate your conda environment using, source miniconda3/bin/activate ; conda activate mlp
+3. cd mlpractical
+4. cd cluster_experiment_scripts
+5. Find which experiment(s) you want to run (make sure the experiment ends in 'gpu_cluster.sh').
+Decide if you want to run a single experiment or multiple experiments in parallel.
+    1. For a single experiment: ```sbatch experiment_script.sh```
+    2. To run multiple experiments using the "hurdle-reducing" script that automatically submits jobs, makes sure the jobs are always in queue/running:
+        1. Make sure the cluster_experiment_scripts folder contains ***only*** the jobs you want to run.
+        2. Run the command:
+        ```
+        python run_jobs.py --num_parallel_jobs <number of jobs to keep in the slurm queue at all times> --num_epochs <number of epochs to run each job>
+        ```

 ## Additional Help

 If you require additional help please post on piazza or if you are experiencing technical problems (actual system/hardware problems) then please submit a [computing support ticket](https://www.inf.ed.ac.uk/systems/support/form/).